 4. Have a plan

 Sounds pretty similar to number 1, right?
 Think again – in this case, I mean have a plan for if something goes wrong.
 When you move away from home you take on some responsibility for your own welfare and that includes mental wellbeing; although all you want is for someone else to make you feel better, sometimes your only option is to do that yourself.
 If I’m sad my go-to is a glass of water and a walk on the nearby nature reserve, and then a chat with my family when I’m feeling a bit better.
 If I’m frustrated, a trip to the gym does the trick.
 The key is to know yourself and what you need to do to help you feel better, and find it within yourself to do it.
-If you want some ideas, check out this post from last January!
+If you want some ideas, check out this post!

 5. Set up support networks – and use them